 5-alpha reductase inhibitors:

 5-alpha reductase inhibitors work by reducing the conversion of testosterone to dihydrotestosterone (DHT).
-DHT is responsible for the enlargement of prostate tissue over time – so 5-alpha reductase inhibitors work by reducing DHT and prostate size.
-Side effects may include low of sexual desire, impotence, and projects ejaculating.
+DHT is responsible for enlarging prostate tissue over time – so 5-alpha reductase inhibitors work by lowering DHT and prostate size.
+Side effects may include low sexual desire, impotence, and projects ejaculating.
 These are relatively uncommon and improve with drug discontinuation.

 - Pearson R, Williams PM.
 Common questions about the diagnosis and management of benign prostatic hyperplasia.
 Am Fam Physician.
 2014 Dec 1;90(11):769-74. - https://www.semanticscholar.org/paper/Common-questions-about-the-diagnosis-and-management-Pearson-Williams/a5eb15aa972cfa16f0b8fd06dea9b9f1dba740c1

 - Sarma AV, Wei JT.
 Clinical practice.
 Benign prostatic hyperplasia and lower urinary tract symptoms.
 N Engl J Med.
 2012 Jul 19;367(3):248-57. - https://www.ncbi.nlm.nih.gov/pubmed/22808960